afrikaan-official/acme-file-upload/README.md

 175d434cce7c   acmefileupload_web   "dotnet AcmeFileUplo…"   33 seconds ago   Up 26 seconds   0.0.0.0:5000->5000/tcp, :::5000->5000/tcp   acmefileupload_web_1
 ```

-After the application starts, navigate to `http://localhost:5000` in your web browser.
+After the application starts, navigate to `http://localhost:5000` in your web browser to see web project and you have to see that it will create a folder called `uploads` in your file system.

+That's where the files persisted.
+It is configured in `docker-compose.yml` via docker volumes.